jprivera44/GNT_GaTech_reimplemtation/README.md

-# Is Attention All That NeRF Needs(GaTech version)?
+# Is Attention All That NeRF Needs?(GaTech version)